What is a Hydrogen Hub and What Are They Used For?

 By 2030, Australia aims to produce hydrogen at a cost of $2 AUD per kilogram or less.
 In tandem, experts also aim to:

-• Ensure safety and sustainability standards were in place for the production, storage, transport, and use of hydrogen.
+- Ensure safety and sustainability standards are in place for the production, storage, transport, and use of hydrogen.

 The race to be a hydrogen leader is on.
-As countries around the world move to establish and implement hydrogen infrastructure, they set the stage for a greener and more sustainable future.
+As countries around the world move to establish and implement hydrogen infrastructure, they set the stage for a more renewable and sustainable future.

 What does that look like?

-Reach out today to learn more about the green hydrogen future.
+Reach out today to learn more about the hydrogen-powered future.

 Sources: